We Lost the Pig But We Saved Our Bacon

 Never before have I regretted my soft heart as I did after we invited the pig in.

 And she did.
-As they walked back through our gardens I thought, "Well, these guys can catch a pig".
+As they walked back through our gardens I thought, "Well, these guys can catch a pig."
 I thought that because all at once it looked like we were on location for a certain scene in the movie Deliverance.
 I hope you will know which scene I'm referring to because I don't wish to describe it.

 I couldn't watch.
 I walked up to the front garden and waited.
 There were screams.
 Nothing screams like a pig.

 A few despairing days later, we learned from our town manager, John Basteen, Jr., that there was another fan of pot-bellied pigs who was willing to take ours.
-She arrived with a cage in her pickup truck, the sort of cage you might bring to carry away a puppy or a cat.
+This woman arrived with a cage in her pickup truck, the sort of cage you might bring to carry away a puppy or a cat.
 It was not an auspicious start.

 When she arrived, the pig was once again in the neighbors' back yard, having removed all the boulders and cement blocks that we had pushed into his passageway.